christinto/bitcannery-cli/README.md

 ./run-geth.sh
 ```

+Wait until `geth` starts and unlocks all accounts (should take 15-20 seconds).
 In the second terminal, run the tests and watch the output:

 ```shell
 # Terminal 2